How To Treat Itchy Skin in the Elderly - featured image

 When it comes to treating the causes of pruritus in the elderly, there are a few potential areas of focus.
 The goal is to find the main factors that cause the itching and make changes to those triggers.
 Change in diet or sleeping habits can help reduce levels of stress and discomfort that itchy skin in an elderly patient is caused by.

 It may seem obvious, but if you feel like your bedding is making you itch, consider switching out your mattress and sheets.
 You might also want to switch out old clothing or buy new ones if they’re irritating your skin.
-Another thing you might try is prevention — this can mean minimizing exposure to allergens, such as pet dander or pollen, or avoiding things like tight clothing and exercise that may cause minor rashes on exposed areas.
+Another thing you might try is prevention.
+This can mean minimizing exposure to allergens, such as pet dander or pollen.
+It could involve avoiding things like tight clothing and exercise that may cause minor rashes on exposed areas.

 Managing common skin conditions like dry, itchy skin in older patients

-While moisturizers and lotions are important, the most impactful thing you can do to manage the dry and itchy skin of geriatric patients is to keep them hydrated.
+Moisturizers and lotions are important.
+The most impactful thing you can do to manage the dry and itchy skin of geriatric patients is to keep them hydrated.
 It seems obvious, but this is a fundamental principle that any dermatologist will agree with.
 It’s important for people of all ages to drink plenty of fluids, but this is especially true for older people.
 Whether it’s water or a non-alcoholic beverage, be sure that your elderly loved one has enough liquids in their system.
 The good news is that there are many different options available on the market today that make it easier than ever before to stay hydrated.
-Chronic dehydration can lead to other dermatological skin diseases or health problems, so remember to keep those fluids coming!
+Chronic dehydration can lead to other dermatological skin diseases or health problems.
+So remember to keep those fluids coming!

 Special Care for Elderly Itching Skin